akshatc/WP-Remote-WordPress-Plugin/readme.txt

 * Backups are now powered by BackUpWordPress.
 * The BackUpWordPress Plugin can no longer be run alongside WP Remote.
+* Show a message if a security plugin is active which could affect WP Remote.
 * Emphasise that you can deactivate the plugin to clear your API key.

 #### 2.3.1